-Day 11: Fly to Paro.
-Drive over Cheli La pass, 3,990m/13,090ft, to Haa Valley with visit to Kila Nunnery on way.
+Day 10: Fly to Paro.
+Drive over Cheli La pass, 3,990m/13,090ft, to Haa Valley.
+Visit Kila Nunnery en route.

 Today you fly to Paro. (if your flight is delayed or cancelled you will drive back to Paro over two days).
 Arriving in Paro, you will drive in about 11⁄2 hours up to the Cheli La, a pass at 3,990m/13,090ft where in clear weather you will have wonderful views of the snow-capped mountains to the west which mark the border with Tibet.
 On the way you will call in at Kila Nunnery, a peaceful retreat for some 30 nuns who live a life of seclusion in an incredibly pretty spot set in lush forest beneath cliffs.